-The cord is attached to the weights thta would provide traction. maximum weight that can be used is 1.5 – 2.5 kgs.
+The cord is attached to the weights that would provide traction. the maximum weight that can be used is 1.5 – 2.5 kgs.

 The head end of the bed must be raised to provide countertraction.

-A padded metal bar resemblinfg horse collar is placed under occiput.
-Another padded portion is attached to the one put under occiput.
+Crile Type uses a padded metal bar resembling horse collar is placed under occiput.
+Another padded portion that covers the forehead is attached to the one put under the occiput.

-A canvas head halter traction is often used to treat problems of the cervical spine that require only short-term immobilization.
-When the head halter is applied, care must be taken to see that the traction pull is parallel to the long axis of the body.
+The angle of pull of the traction should be parallel to the long axis of the body.
 The traction rope must not be allowed to rub on a high headboard or the mattress.